uvegla/potato/README.md

 - Changing the repository has no effect, it will be ignored by the controller
 - The branch name is only taken into account at cloning, switching branches is not implemented
 - Manifest removed from the repository are not cleaned up

+Beyond that, the following issues are known:
+- There are some unnecessary reconciliations taking places.
+I first tried `reflect.DeepEqual` as suggested in the `kubebuilder` book, then `apiequality.Semantic.DeepEqual` with the same results.
+Then settled with the Banzai Cloud k8s-objectmatcher library
+- The controller test are quite minimal, for some reason I cannot get the deployment to work there so far

 ### Testing